boingboomtschak/boingboomtschak.github.io/projects.md

     <a href="https://github.com/d-mckee/yttrium">github link</a>
 </div>

-A short webapp in initial stages, running on Flask, to generate generate Geocities-style pages in a configurably randomized manner using scraped web assets.
+A short webapp in initial stages, running on Flask, to generate Geocities/[Neocities](https://neocities.org/browse)-style pages in a configurably randomized manner using scraped web assets.

 # sonora-rs